kubernetes/enhancements/keps/sig-node/4176-cpumanager-spread-cpus-preferred-policy/README.md

 nitty-gritty.
 -->

-We propose to add a new `CPUManager` policy option called `spread-physical-cpus-preferred` to the static CPUManager policy.
-When enabled, this will trigger the CPUManager to try to allocate CPUs across physical nodes as much as possible.
+We propose to add a new `CPUManager` policy option called `distribute-cpus-across-cores` to the static CPUManager policy.
+When enabled, this will trigger the CPUManager to try to allocate CPUs across physical cores as much as possible.
+It will not prohibit a CPU from being allocated on a core that already has a CPU allocated, but it will only resort to doing so once there is no other option.

 ### User Stories (Optional)